How to Increase Productivity at Home (Both While Working and in Your Free Time)

 - Ask for advice.
 Even if you're pretty good at your job, or maybe even an expert, asking for advice builds relationships and can give you a fresh perspective on something.

 Creating something is a great productive hobby!
 Whether it’s embracing any type of artistic expression, making something to eat, or crafting, this helps you come out with something tangible for you to explore.

-One of my recent hobbies has been candle making, which has contributed so much to the atmosphere of my home and helps me relax at the end of the day.
+One of my recent hobbies has been candle making, which has contributed so much to the atmosphere of my home and helps me relax.

-Here are a few different ideas to get you started.
+Here are a few fresh ideas to get you started.

 - Bake something and deliver it to your friends’ doorsteps or share it with your housemates.

 - Cook a meal, try out a new recipe, or try developing your own culinary creation.